This guide introduces resources that describe, utilize, and support the current research landscape.

 Information here is organized by the different methods of impact that the research landscape is defined by:

 Tools are promoted that can be used to engage in research metrics.
+An overview of 28+ resources that use research metrics is found in The Metrics Toolkit.
 Since the landscape is constantly changing, Emerging Metrics are also explored.
 For basic information on the Science Information Lifecycle visit this tutorial.

 In addition, the Subject Guide for Social Media applications to support research is now completed.
 This will help you share your research findings via different social media tools.